A. E. Staley: 1993 labor lockout controversy

 Considering the climate, it was no surprise that continued contract negotiations were unsuccessful.
 Under the guidance of Jerry Tucker, the union began to organize an in-plant "work to rule" campaign, where workers pressure management to reach a fair campaign by altering their behavior on the job, as opposed to going on strike.
 At A. E. Staley, this meant that the workers collectively decided to do only what they were told to do by their supervisor without their past knowledge and experiences.
 They performed only their outlined job duties and nothing extra.
 The goal of the work to rule campaign was to show management that the factory could not be run without the knowledge and skills of the workers.
 In many ways, A. E. Staley was the perfect environment for this type of labor tactic, as most unionized workers had acquired skills over the years that boosted overall production and quality of the product.
 Management and new supervisors simply did not have this knowledge and skills to effectively instruct workers.
 This was evidenced in the fact that over the next 11 months during which the work to rule campaign occurred, production fell drastically.
 A company spokesperson estimated that production had fallen by 32%, but union estimates were upwards of 50%.

 The New York Times reported that the decision resulting in the lockout of A. E. Staley union employees were due to Staley officials claiming that workers had been sabotaging plant operations for the weeks prior to the lockout.
 Representatives from the Allied Industrial Workers of America, claimed that there were no reports of any employees being reprimanded for sabotage, going back nine months since the lockout.

-The lockout would result in a two and half-year labor movement that would end in 1996.
-During that period, union workers fought to win back a fair contract, which would eliminate mandatory 12-hour shifts and mandatory overtime, and address safety concerns.
+The lockout resulted in a two and half-year labor movement that ended in 1996.
+During that period, union workers fought to win back a fair contract, which eliminated mandatory 12-hour shifts and mandatory overtime, and address safety concerns.
 The lockout turned into a national labor movement when union workers from two other Decatur-based companies, Caterpillar Inc. and Firestone Tire and Rubber Company, walked out on contract disputes in August 1994 and joined lockout workers from A. E. Staley in protests, picketing and public demonstrations.